Dear Members,

 the farmers to practically visit the above places by organizing farmers visit to nearby

-Agriculture University/Research Station/ KVKs.
-More than 200 farmers got benefitted
+Agriculture University/Research Station/KVKs.
+More than 150 farmers got benefitted through

 to demonstrate benefits of use of Arka Microbial Consortium liquid Biofertilizer, City